 Harvard Primary Contact: Jackie Newcomb; firstname.lastname@example.org

 If a student has any technical difficulties in the application process, they should email Harvard summer office (email@example.com

-Feburary 18 – Students notified of admissions decision.
-If accepted, registration for courses begins on February 26 at 9am EST (very competitive to get courses of students’ choice!)
+Feburary 25 – Students notified of admissions decision.
+If accepted, registration for courses typically begins one week after admissions decision notifications (very competitive to get courses of students’ choice!).

 SELECTION & APPLICATION NEXT STEPS **time sensitive

 SEA will announce the nominee who has been chosen to submit their application to Harvard on January 13, 2020.
 After confirming participation, selected nominees will then be required to fill out the full Harvard Pre-College Summer Program application and follow the steps below.
 All application materials should be uploaded and submitted via the Harvard Pre-College Summer Application portal.